isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-jump/index.md

 Bed bugs lack wings and so they wont jump.
 So, the only way that bed bugs will travel from one room to another is by crawling or catching a ride on people or objects.
 Knowing how bed bugs travel and spread can be helpful to homeowners in their efforts to eradicate them.

-When bed bugs come into your house, theyll stick around as long as they have their favourite meal
+When bed bugs come into your house, theyll stick around as long as they have their favourite meal-your blood.
-- your blood.
 They stay close to the host.
 Thus you will find them in your bed, mattress and sofa set.

 However, bed bugs are not limited to bedroom and living room only.
 They can harbour any room that is frequented by humans.
 They get into these rooms by crawling on surfaces and hooking on your body or objects.
 When items are moved from room to room, therere high chances of spreading these creatures.